‘Dead Man’s Corner’ German Fallschirmjäger Museum – Normandy

 Overlooking the intersection is the building which has remained little changed since 1944 and is now the home to the Dead Man’s Corner Museum.
 At the time of the invasion it was used as the Regimental Command Post and first aid station for the paras of the German Fallschirmjäger Regiment 6 commanded by Major Friederich-August von der Heydte.

-“Green Devils” in Normandy, June 1944.
-The average age of the German paratrooper in Fallschirmjäger Regiment 6 at the time of D-Day was seventeen and a half years old.
+Still image taken from a German newsreel showing Fallschirmjäger Regiment 6 in Normandy, June 1944.
+The smiling face in the centre of the photo is Gefreiter Georg Schober.
+The average age of the soldiers of Fallschirmjäger Regiment 6 at the time of the D-Day landings was seventeen and a half years old.

-The museum, which is co-located with the excellent D-Day Experience concentrates on the German paras as seen through the eyes of Major von der Heydte.
+Dead Man’s Corner, which is co-located with the excellent D-Day Experience, concentrates on the German paras as seen through the eyes of Major von der Heydte.
 Upon entering the museum, the visitor is thrown into his chaotic command post exactly as it would have appeared on the morning of the 6th of June 1944.
 Co-curator, Emmanuel Allain explained that when setting up the museum they spoke to the grandson of the Marie family who owned the house and had lived there in 1944.
 With his help they recreated the rooms as they were at the time, including details such as the family portraits, damaged painting, grandfather clock and other specific furniture.

 Dead Man’s Corner Museum exhibit displaying Major von der Heydte, commanding officer of Fallschirmjäger Regiment 6 and members of his command group, in the room that he used as his command post during the fighting around Saint-Côme-du-Mont.
 Photo: Julian Tennant